 To get an idea of what life on the ground in Cyprus is really like right now, Fitz-Gerald recently talked to FOX Business Network's Washington Correspondent Rich Edson.
 Edson has been reporting from Cyprus as the controversial bailout plan unfolds.

-Let's call what the IMF and ECB are doing what it really is.
+Let’s call the latest E.U. bailout what it really is: stealing.
 After all, it is the ultimate institutional goal.
-It's thieving.
+Take a look.